pumachu/Densitry-Matrix/README.md

 # Densitry-Matrix
-Generate SCF Density Matrix from ORCA output for GDMA For more details, please see: https://hackmd.io/@klin/gen-denmatrix
+Generate SCF Density Matrix from ORCA output for GDMA.
+For more details, please see: https://hackmd.io/@klin/gen-denmatrix